pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 <dt>Enemy</dt>
 <dd>Victor, a thin red mouse who joined me as a recruit and is now a
 tenderpaw in another patrol.
 He severely mistreated me during the the apprenticeship, sabotaging my maps.
-He's in Mouse Guard for the wrong reasons.</dd>
+He's in Mouse Guard for the wrong reasons (think: a cop who gets off on power).</dd>
 </div>

 <div>